equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="docs/57Ant-b.pdf" target="_blank" rel="noopener">Antikainen, P.J., 1957b.
 The thermodynamics of the ionization of telluric acid in aqueous solutions.
 Suomen Kemistilehti B30, 201–203</a>.

 <a  href="docs/60AnT.pdf" target="_blank" rel="noopener">Antikainen, P.J., Tevanen, K., 1960.
-The effect of polyelectrolytes on the formation of polyacids.
+The effect of electrolytes on the formation of polyacids.
 Telluric acid in aqueous sodium perchlorate solutions.
 Suomen Kemistilehti B33, 59–60</a>.

 <a  href="//doi.org/10.1021/j100811a031" target="_blank" rel="noopener">Awad, S.A., 1962.
 Poisoning effect of telluride ions on hydrogen evolution and cathodic formation of hydrogen telluride.
 Journal of Physical Chemistry 66, 890–894</a>.